-- The description of the remote services (methods): a Java interface - The implementation of the remote services (methods): a Java class - The naming service: the registry that is launched by rmiregistry - The server that launches the remote services: a Java class - The client that will use the remote services: a Java class http:
+- The description of the remote services (methods): a Java interface - The implementation of the remote services (methods): a Java class - The naming service: the registry that is launched by rmiregistry - The server that launches the remote services: a Java class - The client that will use the remote services: a Java class.

 Before Java 1.5, you also needed to generate stubs and skeletons using the rmic tool.
-Now this is automatic
+Now this is automatic http:

-//java.sun.com/j2se/1.5.0/docs/relnotes/features.html#rmi http://java.sun.com/j2se/1.5.0/docs/guide/rmi/relnotes/features.html#rmi
+//java.sun.com/j2se/1.5.0/docs/relnotes/features.html#rm http://java.sun.com/j2se/1.5.0/docs/guide/rmi/relnotes/htm supercomputers and to off-load client machines A simple example with three arithmetic methods